1959 Gatwick Turkish Airlines Viscount crash: Turkish prime minister's survival

-The survivors were screaming as they tried to leave the wreckage.
 Turkish Premier Adnan Menderes, who was seated at a left window seat in the rear passenger cabin, survived the crash with only light scratches to his face, hanging in an upside-down position with his foot stuck in the floor.
-He was helped by Rıfat Kadıoğlu, who freed his foot and unbuckled his safety belt.
-He was then taken out of the wreckage by Kadıoğlu and Şefik Fenmen.
+He was helped by Rıfat Kadızade, who freed his foot and unbuckled his safety belt.
+He was then taken out of the wreckage by Kadızade and Şefik Fenmen.
 Another survivor, Melih Esenbel, joined the group outside.
-Menderes sat in shock witnessing his company burn.

 While Tony Bailey was engaged in helping the other victims, his wife took Menderes and two other survivors by car to her farmhouse 200 yd away and gave first aid.
 Menderes was transferred to The London Clinic 90 minutes later.
 He signed the London Agreement on 19 February 1959, in the hospital.
 He returned home on 26 February 1959, and was welcomed by his archrival İsmet İnönü and a huge crowd.

 Other casualties were treated at hospitals in East Grinstead, Redhill and Dorking.
 The bodies of the victims were transferred to Turkey and buried on 22 February 1959.
 A memorial to the victims is located in the Turkish Airforce plot at Brookwood Cemetery in Surrey.